jeftedelima/Mikrotik/bgp/README.md

 # Apresentation
 This toolkit consists of monitoring the status of BGP peers on Mikrotik RouterOS devices.
-Through the API access, it is necessary to configure / enable this function in your routerOS.
+Through the API access, it is necessary to configure/enable this function in your routerOS.

 # Configuration
 All scripts php should be in the externalscripts directory for example: "usr/lib/zabbix/externalscripts"